bennetthardwick/website/content/blog/recoil-js-clone-from-scratch-in-100-lines/index.md

 Finished?

-For the sake of brevity (and in order to use that clickbaity "100 lines" title), I decided to omit comments, tests and examples.
+For the sake of brevity (and in order to use that clickbaity "100 lines" title) I decided to omit comments, tests and examples.
 If you want a more thorough explanation (or want to play with examples), all that stuff is up in my ["recoil-clone" Github repository.](https://github.com/bennetthardwick/recoil-clone)

+There's also an [example site](https://100-line-recoil-clone.netlify.app/) live so you can test it out.

 ## Conclusion